João Fonseca (tennis): 2025: Major debut & third round, ATP 500 title, Brazilian No. 1, top 25

 Fonseca lifted his second Challenger title at his very first tournament of the season, the 2025 Canberra Tennis International, defeating American Ethan Quinn in the final, recording his 10th consecutive win and reaching his new career high ranking at No. 113 on 6 January 2025.

 Fonseca playing at the 2025 Canberra Tennis International.

-He qualified for the Australian Open to make his major debut.
+Fonseca qualified for the Australian Open to make his major debut.

 He defeated ninth seed Andrey Rublev in straight sets in his first major main draw match for his first top 10 victory, becoming the first teenager since Mario Ančić (against Roger Federer in 2002 Wimbledon Championships) to beat a top 10 player in the first round of a Grand Slam.
 Fonseca made his Top 100 debut on 27 January 2025, at No. 99.
 At 18 years 5 months and 6 days, he became the youngest Brazilian to ever do so, surpassing Cássio Motta.

-João Fonseca became the youngest Brazilian in the Open Era to reach an ATP semifinal, at the 2025 Argentina Open and the first man born in 2006 or later to reach a final.
+Fonseca became the youngest Brazilian in the Open Era to reach an ATP semifinal, at the 2025 Argentina Open and the first man born in 2006 or later to reach a final.
 At 18 years 5 months and 26 days, Fonseca became also the tenth-youngest tour-level finalist since 2000, and the youngest South American finalist since former World No. 20 Argentine José Acasuso in 2001.
 With reaching the final he entered the top 75 in the rankings, becoming the Brazilian No. 1 singles player on 17 February 2025.
 He lifted his maiden tour-level title with a straight-sets win over Francisco Cerúndolo becoming the youngest Brazilian to win an ATP title in the Open Era.
 He was also the youngest South American champion and 10th-youngest titlist in ATP Tour era (since 1990).